-ABx currently holds 18 bauxite tenements in New South Wales, Queensland and Tasmania covering 1,390 km2 and operates its first mining operations at the Bald Hill bauxite project in Tasmania - see maps on cover.
-ABx's bauxite is high quality gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature- the type in short supply globally.
+ABx currently holds 14 bauxite tenements in New South Wales, Queensland and Tasmania covering 834 km2 and operates its first mining operations at the Bald Hill bauxite project in Tasmania - see Figures 1 & 2.
+ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature- the type in short supply globally.
 It is a bauxite free of quartz, alkalis and base metals, making it also ideal for cement-making.
 Some zones of grey-white bauxite may be suitable for manufacture of refractories, abrasives and chemicals.